amf673/COMP-1701-Fall-2024/AA-Final-Exam-Information.md

 return response == "y"
 ```

-#### 3. Multiple return statements.
+#### 3. Don't Use Multiple return statements.

 Generally a function should have one return statement.
 There are times when more would be OK, but strive for one.

 ```Python
 def score_age(applicant:list)->int: